furkanitap/8-Bit-Processor-in-SystemVerilog/README.md

 # 8 Bit Single Cycle Processor in System Verilog

 This is the endsem project of fourth term in EU.
 A simple 8 bit processor with 16 bit instruction set.
 This al includes some extra circuit elements we did throught the semester
 (NBitFullAdder, flop, XOR and 4 input mux).
+Special thanks to axel223 for his repository.

 This processor consists of these parts:
 ###### Program Counter: One 8-bit register